 The Bottom Line

 When companies apply CX best practices, there is a higher probability that customers will return even when mistakes occur.
-Given the way situation was handled, I continue to eat at Bonds Tavern.
+Given the way the situation was handled, I continue to eat at Bonds Tavern.
 As a result of my referrals to new customers, I am confident that the restaurant ended up bringing in more money than it spent to fix my bad experience

 WANT TO INCREASE YOUR CX SKILLS & TRANSFORM YOUR ORGANIZATION?

 - Sign Up for my newsletter.
 You’ll get instant access to my free whitepaper.